Advanced Cancer Treatment in Pasadena, CA

 - Brain cancer patients whose cancer has returned at any time, sometimes in conjunction with chemotherapy and clinical trials.

-- Patients who previously received external beam radiation and are not candidate for more conventional radiation treatment.
+- Patients who previously received external beam radiation but can’t receive more conventional radiation treatment.

-- Before your initial CyberKnife treatment, you will be fitted with a flexible mesh mask that will assist in keeping your head in place during treatments.
+- Before beginning treatment, you’ll be fitted with a flexible mesh mask that will assist in keeping your head in place during treatments.
 When finished, your mask is stored for use during your short treatments.

 - When the treatment plan is finished, you will return to the Los Angeles area CyberKnife Center conveniently located in Pasadena for your first treatment.
 You can dress comfortably and bring your favorite music to listen to.